cassidyamundsen/cassidyamundsen.github.io/_pages/about.md

 ---
 title: "About"
 permalink: /about/
-layout: single
-author_profile: true
+nav_order: 1
 ---

-Hi, I’m Cassidy — a linguist and data analyst passionate about bridging language and technology.
-I use Python, NLP, and sentiment analysis to uncover patterns in human communication, and I love making language more accessible through data-driven insights.
+Hi!
+I’m Cassidy Amundsen — a linguist and data analyst with a Master’s in Linguistics from UNC Chapel Hill and a strong background in sociolinguistics, sentiment analysis, and computational linguistics.

+My thesis explored how dialectal variation in African American English (AAE) and Standard American English (SAE) affects perceptions of authenticity in poetry performance, using Python-based sentiment tools to analyze linguistic data.

+I’m currently expanding my skills in data analytics with Python and SQL, and I bring over 8 years of experience in customer service, sales, and public communication.
+My goal is to use data-driven language insights to help people connect, understand, and make better decisions.